Last Updated: May 5, 2022

 8. Data subject rights

-The European Union’s General Data Protection Regulation and other countries’ privacy laws provide certain rights for data subjects.
+The European Union’s General Data Protection Regulation (“GDPR”) and other countries’ privacy laws provide certain rights for data subjects.
 A good explanation of them (in English) is available on the website of the United Kingdom’s Information Commissioner’s Office.
+When processing personal information contained within Client Data in connection with the provision of Services to our Client, we may be deemed a ‘data processor’ under the laws of certain jurisdictions while our Clients are deemed ‘data controllers’.
+Where we are deemed a data processor, you should contact our Client, the data controller, to pursue any such legal data subject rights.

-To confirm that we are processing your personal information and to access any personal information that we may have collected about you from this website, please Contact Us.
+- You may Contact Us to confirm that we are processing your personal information and to access any personal information that we may have collected about you from this website.

 9. Information Security